-These are characterised by progressive degeneration and loss of motor neurons in the spinal cord, with or without similar lesions in motor nuclei of the brainstem.
+These are characterized by progressive degeneration and loss of motor neurons in the spinal cord, with or without similar lesions in motor nuclei of the brainstem.
 The cells lost are replaced by gliosis (scar tissue).
 The term Motor Neurone Diseases (singular) is however reserved for the adult disease - Amyotrophic Lateral Sclerosis (ALS) in which both upper and lower motor neurons are affected.

-Muscle diseases caused by a defect of Nerve Signal transmission owing to antibody medicated attack or acetyl-choline receptors at Neuromuscular junction.
+Muscle diseases caused by a defect of Nerve Signal transmission owing to antibody-medicated attack or acetyl-choline receptors at the Neuromuscular junction.
 The abnormal antibodies are produced in the thymus gland and bone marrow.
-The characteristic fluctuating nature of the myasthenic weakness is unlike any other disease.
+The characteristic fluctuating nature of myasthenic weakness is unlike any other disease.

 The weakness varies in the course of a single day, sometimes within minutes and it varies from day to day or over longer periods.
 It is usually worse towards the evening.
 The abnormal antibodies can be detected in the serum of around 85% of patients with generalized Myasthenia.

 These are primary, inherited, progressive degenerative disorders of muscle.
 The limbs-girdle, facial and sometimes the heart muscles may be affected and become weak.
 The disease shows slow, relentless progression, without any pain or sensory loss.
-The condition is recognised as heritable, even though there is no other case in the family.
+The condition is recognized as heritable, even though there is no other case in the family.

 There is no curative therapy and gene therapy has not yet been successful, although for one of the common forms seen in childhood i.e. Duchenne Muscular Dystrophy, a disease-modifying treatment is available.
 The disease characteristically involves muscles in one group in a selective manner.
 Diagnosis is by EMG and muscle biopsy.